facebookresearch/Mephisto/packages/bootstrap-chat/README.md

 From here, you can easily opt into adding custom components and behaviors via render prop overrides.

-Let's consider a contrived example where we would like every message to appear suffixed with 5 exclamation marks.
+Let's consider a contrived example where we would like every incoming chat message to appear suffixed with 5 exclamation marks.

 ```jsx